Elective Course Offerings

 This course is divided into two semesters: United States History from European Exploration through Reconstruction (1491-1877) and The Gilded Age through the Present.

 THIS COURSE IS INSTRUCTED AT A COLLEGE LEVEL.
-Advance Placement is offered as a way for you to potentially receive college credit for United States History with a REQUIRED culminating College Board exam in May, which means there is a rigorous level of reading, writing, analysis, discussion, and depth of content in this course.
+Advanced Placement is offered as a way for you to potentially receive college credit for United States History with a REQUIRED culminating College Board exam in May, which means there is a rigorous level of reading, writing, analysis, discussion, and depth of content in this course.
 Students will be expected to consistently analyze, synthesize, and evaluate primary and secondary historical sources at a rigorous level and pace, in addition to a high level of application, comprehension, and memorization.